DXHeroes/knowledge-base-content/practices/refactoring.md

 ## How to Implement Refactoring

-1. Find the code which is used in many places.
+1. Find the code which you use in many places.
 2. Create its own function.
 3. Call that function in the place.
 4. Repeat till steps 1-3 cannot be done.